Boro language (India): Geographic distribution

+There are also Bodo speakers in the Jhapa District of Nepal and also in Bangladesh.
+There are also 6,700 Bodo in Bhutan, mostly in southern Bhutan which borders India.

 History

 As result of socio-political awakenings and movements launched by different Boro organisations since 1913, the language was introduced in 1963 as a medium of instruction in the primary schools in Boro dominated areas.
-The Boro language serves as a medium of instruction up to the secondary level and it is an associated official language in the state of Assam.
+Today, the Boro language serves as a medium of instruction up to the secondary level and it is an associated official language in the state of Assam.
 Boro language and literature have been offered as a post-graduate course at the University of Guwahati since 1996.
 There are a large number of Boro books on poetry, drama, short stories, novels, biography, travelogues, children's literature, and literary criticism.
 Though there exists different dialects, the Western Boro dialect Swnabari form used around Kokrajhar district has emerged as the standard.

 Writing system and script movement

 It is reported that the Boro and the Dimasa languages used a script called Deodhai that is no longer attested.
-The Latin script was used first to write down the language, when a prayer book was published in 1843, and then extensively used by Endle beginning 1884 and in 1904, when the script was used to teach children.
-The first use of the Assamese/Bengali script occurred in 1915 (Boroni Fisa o Ayen) and the first magazine, Bibar (1924-1940) was tri-lingual in Boro, Assamese and Bengali, with Boro written in Assamese/Bengali script.
+The Latin script was used first to write down the language, when a prayer book was published in 1843, and then extensively used by the missionary Sidney Endle beginning 1884 and in 1904, when the script was used to teach children.
+The first use of the Assamese/Bengali script occurred in 1915 (Boroni Fisa o Ayen) and the first magazine, Bibar (1924–1940) was tri-lingual in Boro, Assamese and Bengali, with Boro written in Assamese/Bengali script.
 In 1952, the Bodo Sahitya Sabha decided to use the Assamese script exclusively for the language.
 In 1963 Boro was introduced in schools as a medium of instruction, in which Assamese script was used.
 Into the 1960s the Boro language was predominantly written in Assamese/Bengali script, though the Christian community continued to use Latin for Boro.